 How Many People Live with a Spinal Cord Injury in Canada?

 Spinal cord injuries are more common than many believe.
-According to the Rich Hansen Institute, it’s estimated that over 85,000 people in Canada currently suffer from a spinal cord injury.
+According to the Praxis Spinal Cord Institute, it’s estimated that over 85,000 people in Canada currently suffer from a spinal cord injury.
 It’s estimated that there are 12,000 people with spinal cord injuries in British Columbia alone.
 Approximately every year, 4,500 new cases are discovered throughout Canada.
 Organizations like the Praxis Spinal Cord Institute, founded by Rick Hansen, play a crucial role in funding and developing new technology to aid those who have suffered from these types of injuries.

 SCI cases are expected to increase over the next 20 years.
 Canada’s aging population is one reason for the expected jump.
 Falls, in addition to motor vehicle accidents, are the two leading causes of spinal cord injuries.
 As our elderly population continues to climb, it’s expected that more seniors will experience falling accidents and suffer from spinal injuries as a result.